Skip to main content

 The Script activity is designed for implementing script rules in a skill aside from rules available in various extraction activities.
 A script can contain rules for processing or correcting data extracted by other activities.
 You may need to use script rules when doing the following:

-• Normalizing a field value, e.g. separating an alpha code (a three-letter currency code) from a currency amount specified in the document.
+• Normalizing a field value, for example, separating an alpha code (a three-letter currency code) from a currency amount specified in the document.

-• Choosing one of several field values, e.g. specifying which of several values should be selected and recorded in the result field if the value of a single field is extracted by more than one activity.
+• Choosing one of several field values, for example, specifying which of several values should be selected and recorded in the result field if the value of a single field is extracted by more than one activity.

 • Calculating values of fields that could not be found in the document, e.g. calculating payable tax using a known tax rate when all fields with taxable amounts have been extracted.

-3. In the dialog that will open, set up your rule in script form by using JavaScript to create a script that carries out all required actions.
+In the dialog that opens, set up your rule in script form by using JavaScript to create a script that carries out all required actions.
 You can use the quick edit buttons in the upper part of the screen to add preset code snippets to your script.
-Below are some sample script rules that you can use.
+For sample script rules you can adapt, see Sample script rules below.

 Sample script rules